Katana bohi

 1. The bo-hi is the most basic type of katana sword groove and is simply a single channel running down the length of the blade.
 This type of groove does not significantly affect the weight or balance of the sword and is mainly used for aesthetic purposes.
 There are three main types of katana bohi: kiri (切), maru (丸), and kaku (角).

-3. The futatsu hi is the most complex katana sword groove and consists of two channels, one running down the length of the blade, and the other running along the back edge of the blade.
-Unlike the soe-bi, however, these two channels are not connected at the base of the blade.
-This type of groove is designed to help balance the weight of the sword and can also be used for aesthetic purposes.
+3. The futatsu hi is the most complex katana sword groove, with two channels like the soe-bi, but these channels are not connected at the blade's base.
+This groove type is also designed to help balance the sword's weight and can be used for aesthetic purposes.